OVERVIEW

 How Much Does a Real Estate Broker Make?

 Real estate brokers have the potential to earn a significant income, primarily through commissions earned from real estate transactions.
-The actual earnings are hinged on factors like years of experience, location, market conditions, and individual performance.
+The actual earnings hinge on factors like years of experience, location, market conditions, and individual performance.

-According to Indeed, the average annual income for real estate brokers is approximately $76,860.
-However, it’s important to note that this figure can vary significantly depending on the aforementioned various factors because the true earning potential for real estate brokers is incredibly broad.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for real estate brokers in May 2023 was $63,060.
+However, this figure can vary significantly depending on the aforementioned various factors.
+The true earning potential for real estate brokers is incredibly broad.

-With salaries ranging from around $16,000 to $210,000 per year or more, real estate brokers stand to make a handsome salary depending on some important factors.
-The lower end of the income spectrum may reflect entry-level or part-time positions, while experienced brokers operating in lucrative markets usually achieve the higher end and beyond.
+With salaries ranging from around $30,000 to $160,000 per year or more, real estate brokers stand to make an attractive income depending on some important factors.
+The lower end of the income spectrum may reflect entry-level or part-time positions, while experienced brokers operating in lucrative markets usually earn more.

 Commissions are a percentage of the transaction value and are typically split between the broker and the brokerage.
 The commission structure may vary, but it is common for brokers to earn a percentage of the sale price when representing buyers or sellers.
 This means that the more transactions a broker successfully facilitates, the higher their income potential.

-The job outlook for real estate brokers is positive, with a projected 5% growth in employment from 2021 to 2031.
-This growth will be driven by factors such as population expansion, increasing real estate transactions, and the ongoing demand for professionals well-versed in property transactions.
+The BLS states that employment of real estate brokers is projected to grow by 2% from 2023 to 2033.
+This growth will be driven by factors such as population expansion, increasing real estate transactions, and the ongoing demand for professionals well versed in property transactions.

 SKILLS